 Get CEUs At Home

-I find getting my CEUs online and at home to be the most convenient way.
-I do not have to leave my home to travel to a convention for a variety of reasons, but mostly it saves me money.
+Getting my CEUs online and at home really could not be more convenient.
+You do not have to leave home to travel to a convention.
+Honestly, my biggest reason to get online CEUs is because it saves me money.

 I don’t mind paying for solid CEUs online (from SpeechPathology.com, MedBridge, or SLP Summit).
 However, if you are in a financial pinch, there are many online websites where you can earn ASHA-certified CEUs for free.
-Here’s a list of what I discovered:
+Below is a list of what I discovered online…

 - Super Duper Inc. – Super Duper has offered free CEUs for SLPs for many years.
 They offer both live and recorded online sessions.
 Registration on the site is required (but if you bought from them before, you already have an account). http://www.superduperinc.com/CEU/courses/default.aspx

 - Mayer-Johnson – The brilliant company behind Boardmaker offers both live and recorded online trainings on their website.
-Just a warning: when you click on ‘Recorded Training’ be sure to look at the far right column that shows which trainings provide ASHA-approved CEUs (some don’t).
+Just a warning: some trainings do not provide ASHA-approved CEUs.
+When you click on ‘Recorded Training’ be sure to look at the far right column to confirm ASHA-approved CEUs.
 Log in required to view courses: http://www.mayer-johnson.com/support/learn/ceu/

 - Relias Academy – Most of the classes here require payment, but occasionally you can find a free class.
 Click ‘speech therapist’ and your state.
 You must register: http://academy.reliaslearning.com/care2learn-now-Relias-Academy.aspx

-- Interactive Metronome – Interactive Metronome (IM) is an online auditory/visual software program that helps people with communication disorders learn how to increase neural efficiency by improving their timing of physical movements.
+- Interactive Metronome – Interactive Metronome (IM) is an online auditory/visual software program.
+It helps people with communication disorders learn how to increase neural efficiency by improving their timing of physical movements.
 They offer lots of free courses, but many of them are for people who are already IM certified.
 However, there are still plenty that are free to anyone.
 Registration required: http://www.interactivemetronome.com/index.php/free-introductory-courses.html

 - SATPAC – SATPAC is a function approach to articulation therapy.
 They offer one free online course related to learning SATPAC: http://satpac.com/free-ceus-online-course

-- Passy-Muir Inc. – Passy-Muir is the company that produces valves for tracheostomies and ventilator dependent patients who want to redirect air to produce verbal speech.
+- Passy-Muir Inc. – Passy-Muir is the company that produces valves for tracheostomies and ventilator dependent patients.
+I do not know enough about the medical side of our profession, but Passy-Muir is a product to redirect air to produce verbal speech.
 They offer lots of free online CEU courses to learn about their products.
 Registration required: http://www.passy-muir.com/ceu

 - The Leaders Project – I love everything that The Leaders Project shares about bilingual learners.
 They have a nice catalog of courses too: https://www.leadersproject.org/ceu-courses/